 Ecclesiastes 4:9-10 Two are better than one because they have a good reward for their toil.
 For if they fall, one will lift up his fellow.
 But woe to him who is alone when he falls and has not another to lift him up!

-A friendship focused on Christ means you meet the physical needs of one another.
+A friendship focused on Christ means you meet the emotional and physical needs of one another.
+Is is both tangible and intangibly; intensely practical in addition to emotionally supportive.

 Jesus had compassion on the people He was with and cared for their physical needs every day.
 He fed them, healed them and broke bread with them.